SpooshDoosh/Milestone-Project-2-Ubuntu-Holidays/TESTING.md

 * Lighthouse report for desktop loading of map.html dictates that best practices is at 67.
 Main issues are related to the google map.
 They are as follows:
     * "Displays images with incorrect aspect ratio."
     * "Serves images with low resolution."

+* Lighthouse reports for mobile pages are low due mostly to issues with libraries.
+The main issue is "Eliminate render-blocking resources".
+I am unsure of how to resolve this.
+I have attempted to make use of "async" and "defer", with no noteable impact, therefore they have been removed.